 The Tokyo neighbourhood of Asakusa is a major tourist hotspot, drawing crowds every day of the year.
 Rich in history with old-fashioned architecture and establishments, it’s easy to see why.
 On this visit to Asakusa, we head to local Okonomiyaki restaurant ‘Sometaro’ famous for its Showa pre-war era nostalgia…and delicious food, of course.

 Tokyo, 1937.
 A bustling city doubled in size from just a few decades prior.
 Women board street cars in the ritzy Ginza neighbourhood, surrounded by towering Western style department stores.
 One wears her finest kimono while her companion dons the latest fashion import.
-Men wear hats, grow moustaches and drive locally made cars inspired by Western models.
-Meanwhile in Asakusa, a hopeful chef hung his store’s curtain (noren) out for the first time to welcome customers.
-Little did he know over 80 years on, the business would still be going.
+Men wear hats, grow a moustache and drive locally made cars inspired by Western models.
+Meanwhile in Asakusa, a hopeful chef hangs his store’s curtain (noren) out for the first time to welcome customers.
+Little did he know, over 80 years on, the business would still be going strong.

 The exterior of Sometaro gives some clue as to the legacy it holds; a rustic timber structure with a bamboo fence and a tall, leafy tree.
 Past the noren curtain you’ll find dark wooden walls sporting paper menus, posters and celebrity signatures.
 Tatami mats line the floors and the low tables are each fitted with their own grill.

 ‘Sometaro’ serve Okonomiyaki, a Japanese savoury pancake.
 A thin batter is mixed together with vegetables and protein (seafood or pork) and grilled on a hot plate.
 This dish famously hails from down south around Osaka and Hiroshima, though can be found all over Japan.